 That being said, the boxplots we provide in our reviews can give some indication of how volatile a VPN’s performance is.
 A larger blue box means more volatility, even if the mean and median download times are low, a lot of volatility will probably cause more frustration than a slightly slower connection.

-Unless you’re on a fast (100+Mbps) connection, the chances of maxing out the bandwidth available is pretty slim.
+Unless you’re on a fast (100+Mbps) internet connection, the chances of maxing out the bandwidth available is pretty slim.
 Almost all VPNs these days advertise unlimited bandwidth.

 Speed shouldn’t be your only consideration when choosing a VPN.
 Depending on what you plan to use it for, you may want a VPN that’s best for torrenting or unblocking Netflix or gaming.
 Those aren’t necessarily the fastest, and they don’t need to be.
 They just have to be fast enough.